 - 1. An epidemic or pandemic must first be identified by state and/or local government officials. - 2.
 Absenteeism will be monitored daily to note if there are increases related to flu-like symptoms.

 For more information

-On the internet at www.pandemicflu.state.pa.us or www.pandemicflu.gov Call 1-877-PA HEALTH (1-877-724-3258) Call the CDC hotline at 1-800-CDC-INFO
+On the internet at www.pandemicflu.gov Call 1-877-PA HEALTH (1-877-724-3258) Call the CDC hotline at 1-800-CDC-INFO

 Head Lice